The oil and gas industry is among the most lucrative industries for high-paying jobs in the world.

-In the oil and gas industry, operations start with geologists and geophysicists on the field.
+In the oil and gas industry, operations start with geologists and geophysicists in the field.

-They survey the land, identify the potential oil reservoirs and use data to interpret the availability of oil and gas deposits hidden beneath the surface.
+They survey the land and waters, identify the potential oil reservoirs and use data to interpret the availability of oil and gas deposits hidden beneath the surface.